KyGit25/NSCOM-MP-GROUP5-/README.md

 #### Download a File from the Server (`get`)
 ```
-Enter TFTP server IP address: 127.0.0.1
-Enter operation (get/put): get
-Enter filename to get from the server: server_file.bin
+Write 'exit' to disconnect from the server.
+Enter operation (get for download, put for upload): get

+Write 'exit' to return to main menu.
+Enter filename: FileA.jpg
-Enter filename to use locally: downloaded.bin
+Enter blocksize (leave blank to skip):
 ```
 **Expected Output:**
 ```
-Connecting to TFTP server at 127.0.0.1:69...
+Negotiated blocksize: 512
+Starting download of FileA.jpg...
 Download complete!
 ```

 #### Upload a File to the Server (`put`)
 ```
-Enter TFTP server IP address: 127.0.0.1
+Write 'exit' to disconnect from the server.
-Enter operation (get/put): put
+Enter operation (get for download, put for upload): put

+Write 'exit' to return to main menu.
+Enter filename: FileA.jpg
-Enter filename to send: local_file.bin
+Enter blocksize (leave blank to skip):
-Enter filename to use on the server: server_file.bin
 ```
 **Expected Output:**
 ```
-Connecting to TFTP server at 127.0.0.1:69...
+Negotiated blocksize: 512
+File size (tsize): 7944 bytes
+Starting upload of FileA.jpg (7944 bytes)...
 Upload complete!
 ```